Dunga

 Carlos Caetano Bledorn Verri (born 31 October 1963), commonly known as Dunga (/pt/), is a Brazilian football manager and former professional player.
 Considered one of the greatest defensive midfielders of all time, as a player, he was known for his technique, athleticism, passing range, solid tackles and first touch.

 Under the captaincy Dunga took from Raí, Brazil won the 1994 FIFA World Cup and became runners-up of the following edition.
 He and Xavi are the only two men to have played in a World Cup final, an Olympic final, a Confederations Cup final and a continental championship final.

 Dunga coached Brazil in two separate tenures.
 His first spell gave the Seleção two titles, the 2007 Copa América and the 2009 FIFA Confederations Cup, as well as an Olympic bronze medal at Beijing 2008 before ending in an exit from the 2010 FIFA World Cup quarter-finals.
 Four years later, in 2014, the Brazilian Football Confederation appointed Dunga again but dismissed him after Brazil's early exit from the Copa América Centenario.
 He also led Internacional briefly in 2013.

 Early and personal life

 Dunga was born in Ijuí, Rio Grande do Sul of Italian and German descent.
-His uncle nicknamed him "Dunga", derived from the Portuguese translation of "Dopey", one of the seven dwarves from Disney's Snow White, due to his small stature in childhood.
+His uncle nicknamed him "Dunga", derived from the Portuguese translation of "Dopey", one of the Seven Dwarfs from Disney's 1937 film Snow White and the Seven Dwarfs, due to his small stature in childhood.
 It was believed that Dunga would be a short adult and the nickname remained in use even after he grew up and became taller.